High Performance Git

 sed -n '1,20p' "$(git rev-parse --git-path packed-refs)"

 That turns many refs into one flat file and lets you inspect the result immediately.
-Reftable changes the backend, but the older packed-refs story is still worth touching directly once.
+Reftable changes the backend, but many repositories still use the older packed-refs layout.

 Reftable Is the Newer Backend Direction